AFN: Adaptive Fusion Normalization via an Encoder-Decoder Framework

 \section{Introduction}

-The success of deep learning is inseparable from normalization layers.
-Most of the state-of-the-art model contain one or more normalization layers, which normalize mainly by mean and variance in each sequence or batch so as to make the distribution of the input of each layer approach to Gaussian distribution and easier for neural networks to work, and prevent gradient vanishing or gradient explosion at the same time.
+Normalisation layers have played a crucial role in the remarkable success of deep learning.
+Most of the state-of-the-art models contain one or more normalisation layers, which normalise mainly by mean and variance in each sequence or batch to make the distribution of the input of each layer approach Gaussian distribution, streamline the training of neural networks to work, and prevent gradient vanishing or gradient explosion at the same time.

-Various normalization techniques have been proposed, and each with its own set of advantages and disadvantages.
-Batch Normalization~\cite{BatchNorm} normalizes the input information by calculating the mean and variance value between mini-batch, effectively combating overfitting, but leads to training-testing in-consistency.
-Layer Normalization~\cite{LayerNorm} addresses this issue by utilizing mean and variance across different dimensions of the input, aligning training and testing.
+Various normalisation techniques have been proposed, each with its own set of advantages and disadvantages.
+Batch Normalisation~\cite{BatchNorm} (BN) normalises the input information by calculating the mean and variance value between mini-batch, effectively combating overfitting, but leads to training-testing in-consistency.
+Layer Normalisation~\cite{LayerNorm} (LN) addresses this issue by utilising mean and variance across different dimensions of the input, aligning training and testing.
+Instance Normalisation~\cite{Ulyanov2016InstanceNT}(IN) normalises the activation of individual instances within a batch, accelerating training convergence, but leads to instability in training, particularly with small batches.
 Nonetheless, it typically lags behind BN in computer vision tasks.
-Group Normalization~\cite{GroupNorm} divides features into several groups and normalizes them by statistics in each group, whose performance doesn't depend greatly on the size of batch-size compared with the Batch Normalization, but has some disadvantages such as being sensitive to the distortion or noise introduced by the regularization~\cite{GroupNorm} such as Dropout~\cite{srivastava2014dropout}.
-The contrasting strengths and weaknesses of these techniques have motivated researchers to explore mixed approaches that combine their benefits.
+Group Normalisation~\cite{GroupNorm} (GN) divides features into several groups and normalises them by statistics in each group, whose performance is less dependent on the batch size compared with BN, but has some disadvantages such as being sensitive to distortion or noise introduced by regularisation~\cite{GroupNorm} such as Dropout~\cite{srivastava2014dropout}.
+The strengths and weaknesses of these techniques have motivated researchers to explore mixed approaches that leverage their benefits.